etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ETLBox will try to automatically collect the correct meta data information from the provided information.

-If you are passing a table name, a Sql query is send to the database that checks if the table exists and then retrieves additional information about the table (including column names, data types, identity columns and keys, default and computed values).
+If you are passing a table name, a SQL query is sent to the database to check if the table exists and then retrieve additional information about the table (including column names, data types, identity columns, keys, default values, and computed values).
-This will happen when reading from a table, and also before writing into a table.
+This will happen when reading from a table and also before writing into a table.

 In the simple case where you provide the `TableName` property, this table is queried for the meta data information.
-If you are providing a Sql statement, ETLBox will try to parse the provided Sql statement to parse the column names from the query.
+If you are providing a SQL statement, ETLBox will try to parse the provided SQL statement to extract the column names from the query.
 This will only works if you are explicitly define the column names in a query.
 Whenever there are columns names in the query, e.g. `SELECT a.Col1, CAST(b.Test2 AS INT) AS Col2) ...`, the corresponding column names `Test2` and `Col2` can be extracted from the sql.
-Unfortunately, this won't work for Stored Procedure or the * operation: `EXEC TestProcedure` or `SELECT * FROM table` does not provide any information about the column names.
+Unfortunately, this won't work for stored procedures or the `*` operation: `EXEC TestProcedure` or `SELECT * FROM table` does not provide any information about the column names.

 Nevertheless, ETLBox has 3 fallback mechanism in this case:
 - If a `TableDefinition` is provided, this information will be used instead.
 Please note that if you provide your own `TableDefinition`, this will always be used primarily.